RevolutionUC/revolutionuc-emails/README.md

 >
 > -- [Zurb docs](http://foundation.zurb.com/emails/docs/tips-tricks.html#need-to-know)

-This project uses Zurb's [Inky](https://github.com/zurb/inky) library which allows us to write html5-like (inky) syntax and compile to old school html table based formats, so writing our email templates in a table format is not necessary!
+This project uses [MJML](https://mjml.io/) library which allows us to write html5-like syntax and compile to old-school html table based formats, so writing our email templates in a table format is not necessary!

 ## Tests